toddcf/pielcanela2/README.md

 ### All

-1. Remove white space at top and right of screen.
-Should not be able to scroll to the right.
+1. Add SCHEDULE NOW btn-outline to nav at all times.
-2. Each section-footer: Correctly position the SCHEDULE NOW button (and the social links).
+2. Add social links to footer of each section.
-3. Confirm font.
+3. Optional: Add and position all up and down chevrons.
-4. Add and position all up and down chevrons.
+4. Make POLICIES a modal.
-5. Make POLICIES a modal.
+5. Make H1s for each section responsive -- the text should get smaller as the screen width shrinks instead of being cut off.
-6. Make H1s for each section responsive -- the text should get smaller as the screen width shrinks instead of being cut off.
+6. Remove heading tags from all buttons, as their automatic padding is screwing up the vertical alignment.

 ### Hero (Header)